 If you have COVID-19 symptoms, use the BC COVID-19 Symptom Self-Assessment Tool to help you decide if you need further assessment or testing.

-If you need testing, visit the BC Centre for Disease Control's Testing page to find a COVID-19 collection centre near you.
+If you need testing, visit the BC Centre for Disease Control: Testing for COVID-19 page to find a COVID-19 collection centre near you.

 You need to self-isolate while you wait for your test result so you don't potentially spread COVID-19 to others.
 To learn more about self-isolation, who should self-isolate and ending self-isolation, see Self-Isolation and COVID-19.

-To learn more about what to do if you are sick, how to prevent spreading it and what to do if you need medical care, visit: the BC Centre for Disease Control's If you are sick page.
+To learn more about what to do if you are sick, how to prevent spreading it and what to do if you need medical care, visit: the BC Centre for Disease Control: If you have COVID-19 page.

 Some of the symptoms associated with COVID-19 are common to other conditions.
 For more information on what you can do if you have symptoms, see: